 And there you have him.
 For six decades, Davis’s language and paintings were animated by the distinctly American timbre of jazz.
 And why not?
 The jazz musicians he admired didn’t just play music, they played music for fun.

 Davis took his fun seriously.
-He dropped out of high school after his freshman year to begin formal art training under Robert Henri, a trailblazing instructor who urged students to select subject matter that reflected their own, less genteel experiences in New York City.
+He dropped out of high school after his freshman year to begin formal art training under Robert Henri, a trailblazing instructor who urged his students to select subject matter that reflected their own, less genteel experiences in New York City.

 The Armory Show was the greatest shock to me.
 It’s difficult today to visualize the impact of this gigantic exhibition.
 Only isolated examples of European modernism had been seen before in America.
 I responded immediately to Van Gogh, Gauguin, and Matisse.
 I didn’t have any trouble wondering, “What the hell is this?”
 I thought, “That’s it!”